andrewletz/CleanCalendar/README.md

 Want to load all of the events into a CSV format file?
 We got you covered.
 In any view mode, click the file download button to generate a CSV file.
 The file is in 'project1 > server >' or 'CleanCalendar > backend >'.

 ## Previous and Next Navigation
-To navigate between days and weeks, use these buttons!
+To navigate between days and weeks, use the left/right arrow buttons!